bear-rsg/4m-association/themes/pelican-bootstrap3/README.md

 `I18N_TEMPLATES_LANG = 'en'`

-Otherwise the translations will not be used on your default site.title: (.*)
+Otherwise the translations will not be used on your default site.
-date: 2021-03-31

-date: 2021-03-30

 This theme honors the following standard Pelican settings: